vegu-ai/talemate/docs/user-guide/scenario-tools.md

 Opens a context menu with options to advance time in the scene, ranging from 5 minutes to 10 years.

-By default the [Narrator Agent](/talemate/user-guide/agents/narrator) will narrate the time jump, but you can disable this in the [Narrator Agent Settings](/talemate/user-guide/agents/narrator/settings/).
+By default the [:material-script-text: Narrator Agent](/talemate/user-guide/agents/narrator) will narrate the time jump, but you can disable this in the [:material-script-text: Narrator Agent Settings](/talemate/user-guide/agents/narrator/settings/).

 !!! note "Summarization"